cici-xingyu-zheng/Dream2024/README.md

 	- Will try out Morgan alone tmrw, which might or might not generalize?
 (07/22/24) (took a peak doesn't look too good?)
 	- Can try on Leffingwell alone too?
 	- Can perhaps optimize combined sparse again...
+	- Try Mordred alone in your train test and see if there's a bug?

 Okay here is the plan.
 I still want to try 2 more ways of combining across features.